ShyftXero/byoctf_discord/README.md

     - BYOC fees and reward
     - firstblood rewards
     - see `settings.py` and `ctrl_ctf.py`
+- Rating system for challenges.
+  - You can only rate a challenge if you or your team have captured at least one flag from it.
 - User management and registration handled via discord...
   - uses account name and its descriminator e.g. `shyft#0760`
 - Flag submission is ratelimited